NuclearInstruments/SCISDK/docs/boards/opendpp.md

 - VX2730
 - DT2730

-The SciCompiler project must be created as DPP project.
+The Sci-Compiler project must be created as DPP project.
 Scope firmware uses the OpenScope driver.

 ## Access to board endpoints

 Refere to the [Board endpoint driver](board_endpoint.md) documentation to understand how to configure and read board specific parameters.

-Each board has a specific API set to configure framework paramenters that are outside the scope of SciCompiler project.
+Each board has a specific API set to configure framework paramenters that are outside the scope of Sci-Compiler project.
 This board parameters are accessible through the following path:

 `board0:/boardapi/`